-I love my PlayStation 5, I made sure I got my order in as soon as the official announcement streamed so that I would have it day-one, on the 19th November.
-Anyone who follows me on Twitter will know that it’s not been a smooth ride though, the console kept crashing when playing any PS5 game and subsequently corrupting the internal SSD and wiping all my saves, media, installed games, and trophy info which hadn’t synced.
+I love my PlayStation 5, I made sure I got my order in as soon as the official announcement streamed so that I would have it on day-one, on the 19th of November.
+Anyone who follows me on Twitter will know that it’s not been a smooth ride though, the console kept crashing when playing any PS5 game and subsequently corrupting the internal SSD and wiping all my saves, media, installed games, and trophy info that hadn’t synced.
 After a long phone call, PlayStation replaced the unit with a new one (yes, they gave me a new console, they didn’t fix it), which has been more stable yet suffered the same issues a few times (but I don’t want to wait 2-3 weeks for another new console).

 However, when I originally talked to the customer service team, and a few times since, I brought up a critical issue with the store on the console itself, an issue which not only affects us as paying customers but developers and publishers who pay Sony to advertise and sell their games.
 On each occasion, the customer service representative shrugged off the issue, claiming it was an issue with my console and not the store… No, I’ve seen the same thing on multiple consoles, people online report the same glitches, and I reached out to the developer of The Pedestrian (who also had the same issue) and their rep at Sony was able to fix the issue (for them) within 24 hours.